 Additionally, the Nile has amazing wildlife.
 There are huge mammals, like rhinos and hippos.
 It’s home to some 30 different types of snakes, over half of which are poisonous.
 Then, of course, there is the giant Nile Crocodile, which commonly reach lengths of 13 feet and weigh in at around 1500 pounds.

-Though it falls just short of the 3000-mile mark (longer than any river in North America or Europe), the Congo River has been largely overshadowed by Africa’s longest river, the Nile.
-But the Congo River is the ninth longest river in the world and was afforded some fame via Joseph Conrad’s novel, Heart of Darkness.
+Though it falls just short of the 3000-mile mark (longer than any river in North America or Europe), the Congo River has been largely overshadowed by longest river in Africa, the Nile.
+But the Congo River is the ninth longest river in the world and is also the deepest river in the world at 720 ft.
+The Congo River was made famous by Joseph Conrad’s novel, Heart of Darkness.

 Dating back 1.5 to 2 million years ago, the Congo starts in the highlands of Zambia and descends from there to the Atlantic Ocean.
 En route, it encompasses 4,000-plus islands, two equator crossings, and possibly the second largest rainforest on earth.